alicht/classes-js/README.md

   }
 }
 ```
-The super function calls the constructor of the parent class.
-In the above example, once super does what it needs to do, it then runs through the rest of Pikachu's constructor.
+The `super` function calls the constructor of the parent class.
+In the above example, once `super` does what it needs to do, it then runs through the rest of Pikachu's constructor.

-In order to give an instance of a child class context (i.e. to be able to use this), we must call super.
+In order to give an instance of a child class context (i.e. to be able to use this), we must call `super`.

 ## Lab